---

 </TabItem>

-The best way to install the CLI is to use the MotherDuck install script:
+The recommended way to install the CLI is with the MotherDuck install script:

 ### Install with bash